hrbrmstr/hrbrthemes/README.md

 -   Creation of supplemental extra font packages with instructions for installation
 -   Additional base themes to match ^^
--   At least one new custom color & fill scale
 -   Whatever ends up in a feature request in an issue that makes sense ;-)

 ### Installation